nixworks/public/news/2015/12/22/README.md

 ##### Line
 ### [At least 30 people are injured from an explosion at a gas pipeline near Villahermosa, Mexico. ](/news/2015/12/22/at-least-30-people-are-injured-from-an-explosion-at-a-gas-pipeline-near-villahermosa-mexico.md)
-_Context: Villahermosa, line, Mexico_
+_Context: Villahermosa, Mexico, line_

 ##### European migrant crisis
 ### [Turkey's state-run Anadolu Agency reports 11 migrants, including three children, drowned, and the Turkish coast guard rescued seven Syrians from a capsized boat headed to the Greek island of Samos. ](/news/2015/12/22/turkey-s-state-run-anadolu-agency-reports-11-migrants-including-three-children-drowned-and-the-turkish-coast-guard-rescued-seven-syrians.md)
-_Context: Syrian, migrants, Anadolu Agency, European migrant crisis, Turkish Coast Guard, Samos, Greece, Turkey_
+_Context: Syrian, Turkey, Greece, migrants, Anadolu Agency, European migrant crisis, Samos, Turkish Coast Guard_

 ##### Philippines
 ### [The Philippines becomes the first country in Asia, and second in the world (after Mexico), to approve use of the dengue vaccine. ](/news/2015/12/22/the-philippines-becomes-the-first-country-in-asia-and-second-in-the-world-after-mexico-to-approve-use-of-the-dengue-vaccine.md)